deepakxyz/Docket/README.md

 # Docket

-Software documentation that inclueds code snippets.
+Software documentation and code snippets.

-## Structure

-- General
-	- project_name
-- Houdini
-	- project_name
-- Maya
+> Download obsidian to view the full content.